Design map-based visualizations

 Variable set to Count of Points [Point_Count_1]

-7. In the Sum box, type 12.
+7. For Sum, type 12.

 This value is higher than the organization's minimum value of 5.
 The Build Balanced Zones tool uses the Target variables as targets for a randomly seeded genetic algorithm, but the results will only approximate the target values, so if you set a lower value, it is likely that some zones would have fewer than five cases.
-Read more about how Build Balanced Zones works in the documentation.

 8. For Spatial Constraints, choose Contiguity edges only.

-Build Balanced Zones tool dialog box
+Build Balanced Zones tool parameters

 The Build Balanced Zones tool is ready to run.